cartershanklin/pyspark-cheatsheet/README.md

 only showing top 10 rows
 ```

-Convert a DataFrame column as a Python list
+Convert a DataFrame column to a Python list
 -------------------------------------------

 ```python